A Cavachon is a small and popular mixed-breed dog.

 Why own a Pug when you can have a Puggle (Pug and Beagle mix)?

-What you lose when you move away from pedigrees and pure-breeding is predictability.
+What you lose when you move away from pedigrees and pure breeding is predictability.

 It’s hard to know whether the puppies will be more like one parent or more like the other.

-What we can say with reasonable certainty is that Cavachons inherit some qualities from each parent.
+We know that Cavachons inherit some qualities from each parent.
 But will these qualities be the cream of the crop, from the bottom of the barrel, or a combination of both?

 No one knows beforehand!